AdaCore/spark2014/lrm/source/mapping-spec.rst

 Initialized by package body statements
 ++++++++++++++++++++++++++++++++++++++

-This example introduces an abstract state at the specifications and refines it at the body.
+This example introduces an abstract state at the specification and refines it at the body.
 The constituents of the abstract state are initialized at the statements part of the body.
 The specifications of the SPARK 2005 and |SPARK| versions of the code are as in the previous example and have thus not been included.